How to watch Game of Thrones season 8, episode 4 this Sunday

-Well, episode 4 just happened.
-A lot of people had sex (which was good) and then a lot of people died (which was less good).
+What do you do once winter is stabbed in the chest and done?
+If you're the last episode of Game of Thrones, you burn the dead, get sloppy drunk and do the sex.
+I'll keep this spoiler-free in case you were having your own version of a Winterfell whoopie party last Sunday night and missed the Starbucks-sponsored episode.

 If you're late to the Thrones party, there's still time to catch up on all the action in Westeros.
-And now that episode 4 is done and dusted you can check out the trailer for next week's episode.
+And now that episode 4 is done and dusted, you can check out the trailer for episode 5.
 (And also, while we've got you, here's how to take spoiler precautions on social media.)

 In either case, you'll need a way to watch HBO.
 Thankfully there are plenty of easy ways to subscribe, even if you don't have cable, starting with HBO Now and HBO Go.
 Note that CNET may get a share of revenue from the sale of the services featured on this page.